paladin-t/bitty/docs/documents/manual.md

 ## Building for Desktop

-Click "Project", "Build", "Windows" to make an executable for Windows with the current opened project.

-Click "Project", "Build", "MacOS" to make an executable for MacOS with the current opened project.

-Click "Project", "Build", "Linux" to make an executable for Linux with the current opened project.
+Click "Project", "Build", then "Windows"/"MacOS"/"Linux" to make an executable for Windows/MacOS/Linux respectively with the current opened project.

 [TOP](#reference-manual)